fionnatong/orbital16-bootstrap/README.md

 Google Hangouts on Air (YouTube broadcast) recording: To be added later.

-This tutorial uses the v3.3.6 of Bootstrap, although it should pretty much work with anything v3.x
+This tutorial uses the v4.0.0-alpha2 of Bootstrap.
+Be aware that because Bootstrap 4 is evolving, even by the time you finish your Orbital projects, the framework may have deviated from what is taught at Mission Control.

 ## Contents